 As you can see in the table above the Impression 2 lens design shares nearly all customization features with the Impression Freesign 3.
 The only things not available with this lens design is the DNEye PRO Technology I mentioned above and some special grinding specifics that might give you an edge if you are interested in huge frames.

 The feature with the different astigmatisms for far and near vision is called personal eye model and also available with the Impression 2 and the Multigressiv lens designs.
 Despite this engineering feast, this progressive lens design here has all the possibilities to get modified to your visual needs.
 No matter how inclined the frame is or how it is wrapped around your face.

-As far as I know, no other manufacturer is capable of combining the needed prescription for far and near vision as it Rodenstock does.
-Especially when some one had a lot of trouble with past progressive lens fits this lens design is a valuable option which helped me out a lot in the last years in my shop.Side note from me.
+As far as I know, no other manufacturer is capable of combining the needed prescription for far and near vision as Rodenstock does.
+Especially when someone had a lot of trouble with past progressive lens fits this lens design is a valuable option that helped me out a lot in the last years in my shop.Side note from me.

 Multigressiv MyLife 2/ MyView

 Herewith this progressive lens design you get a really good progressive lens design to provide you with a big field of view in the near zone.
 The reason how this is achieved comes from the custom position of the reading zones in the lower half of the lens (PD optimized Inset).
 This position is being automatically calculated in combination with how long the distance is between your eyes.